Skills Matrix Software

 The ready-to-use system of truth

-Our Competency Manager is the best-in-class skills management software.
+Our platform has a best-in-class skills matrix software.
 Don’t let your skills and competency data remain unused inside a spreadsheet.
 Get the ability to create or extend your competency frameworks, customize job profiles, assign learning and development options, govern workflow and collaborate with other talent management applications.

 Ability to create, edit and compare multiple competencies, including: Skills, Experiences, Qualifications and Preferences that are required for job functions.